 15. PHONE NUMBER REGULATORY REQUIREMENTS

 Local country regulations must be adhered to when using phone numbers.
 This requirement means in some cases you must provide adequate identity documentation to the carriers or local regulator.
 Failure to provide that information creates a risk of disruption of service.
 For more detailed information about phone number regulatory requirements, please refer to https://www.twilio.com/docs/phone-numbers/regulatory/phone-numbers-regulatory-requirements-customers

-- This information will have to be provided to Survey Dynamix and we will handle it on your behalf.
+- This information will have to be provided to Provider and Provider will handle it on your behalf.